alrichardbollans/spatial-preposition-annotation-tool/README.md

 ### Creating Annotations

 After processing scenes, run create-annotations.py.
-This will ask for the name of the scene file you would like to use.
+This will display a user interface where users can select the scene they would like to annotate and also give some basic user info.

+Clicking start begins a new annotation session.

-Running this will add annotations to the annotation list csv in /outputs/.
+This will add annotations to the annotation list csv in /outputs/.

 ### Instructions for Subjects